alisaifee/coredis/docs/source/handbook/response.rst

 RESP
 ^^^^
-As of redis `6.0.0` clients can use the :term:`RESP3` protocol which provides support for a much larger set of types (which reduces the need for clients to "guess" what the type of a command's response should be).
+Redis ``6.0`` and later speak :term:`RESP3`, which provides a larger set of types and reduces the need for clients to guess a command's response type.

-**coredis** versions up to ``5.x`` provided backward compatibility for ``RESP``, however this is no longer supported and :term:`RESP3` is always used.
+coredis always uses :term:`RESP3`.

 API Responses
 ^^^^^^^^^^^^^